NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   Element                            Type      Units   Constraints  Required  Default    Notes
   =================================  ========  ======  ===========  ========  =========  ===============================================
+  ``SystemIdentifier``               id                             Yes                  Unique identifier ``UnitLocation``                   string            See [#]_     Yes                  Location of heat pump (e.g., air handler location for split system) [#]_
-  ``SystemIdentifier``               id                             Yes                  Unique identifier ``HeatPumpType``                   string            See [#]_     Yes                  Type of heat pump ``HeatPumpFuel``                   string            See [#]_     Yes                  Fuel type ``BackupSystemFuel``               string            See [#]_     No                   Fuel type of backup heating, if present
+  ``HeatPumpType``                   string            See [#]_     Yes                  Type of heat pump ``HeatPumpFuel``                   string            See [#]_     Yes                  Fuel type ``BackupSystemFuel``               string            See [#]_     No                   Fuel type of backup heating, if present
   =================================  ========  ======  ===========  ========  =========  ===============================================

+  .. [#] UnitLocation choices are "living space" or "unconditioned space".
+  .. [#] UnitLocation only used to determine air handler duct leakage contribution for apartment units when total duct leakage used in lieu of duct leakage to outside.
   .. [#] HeatPumpType choices are "air-to-air", "mini-split", "ground-to-air", or "water-loop-to-air".
   .. [#] HeatPumpFuel only choice is "electricity".
   .. [#] BackupSystemFuel choices are "electricity", "natural gas", "fuel oil", "propane", "wood", or "wood pellets".